98minjae/OCR_E2ETransformer/README.md

 * Feedback by Lomin

- *The architecture complexity was the most signified problem pointed out.
+   **The architecture complexity was the most signified problem pointed out.**

-   (1) Prior to validating the entire model, validations of each module should have been processed.
+   - Prior to validating the entire model, validations of each module should have been processed.
 Our model consists of countless components.
 When such many, large-sized modules are utilized, it would be productive to validate each module step by step.

-   (2) Our model is too deep, the model undergoes underfitting as a whole.
+   - Our model is too deep, the model undergoes underfitting as a whole.
 Lomin advised our team to first hard-train the encoder and decoder separately when finetuning, before training.
 For instance, we could overfit the model by training each encoder and decoder with just a single data, consecutively increase the dataset size, and finally train our entire dataset.

 For details our project,
 go to [YAI & LOMIN COPORATE PROJECT](https://lively-silence-df6.notion.site/E2E_OCR_Transformer-34767a7a0a1641899e241b3fd210f2b9)